IT Accessibility

 The person sitting at the desk should:

-- Be able to sit at the desk, relaxed in the chair, with a 90-degree angle in their elbows
+• Be able to type and mouse while their back is supported by the chair and with a 90-degree angle in their elbows

-- Perform any writing tasks without reaching upwards or outwards past their comfort zone
+• Perform any writing tasks without reaching upwards or outwards

-If a person is typing on a desk that is too high, they are most likely to experience upper back, shoulder, and neck pain.
-Having to raise and extend the arms outward puts stress on those muscles.
+If a person is working on a desk that is too tall, they are most likely going to experience upper back, shoulder, and neck pain.
+Having to raise and extend the arms outward for keyboarding and mousing puts stress on these areas of the body.

 The keyboard should fit the size of your fingers, hand and body.